ADVERTISEMENT

 The Smart Pianist piano app not only provides more convenient control of Yamaha Arius pianos, but also offers advanced learning and practice features.

-Yamaha Arius YDP-165 in comparison
+Yamaha Arius YDP-165 in Comparison

-Conclusion: Solid in sound and features
+Conclusion: Solid Sound and Features

 The Yamaha Arius YDP-165 is rock solid in its class: An instrument for little money with some limitations, but whose sound and playing characteristics can inspire beginners and advanced players alike.